5 Ways To Deal With 'New Relationship Anxiety' Before You Implode

-No matter how healthy or safe a new relationship might be, anxiety from the past can linger, flaring up in a new — and better — relationships for no apparent reason.
+One of the most common types of relationship anxiety is born from painful past relationships that worm their way into present relationships.
+No matter how healthy or safe a new relationship might be, anxiety from the past can linger, flaring up in new and better relationships for no apparent reason.

 So how do you take control of relationship anxiety that's unnecessarily complicating your current relationship?
 What can you do to make it stand down?

-1. Try not to fight with your anxiety.
+1. Try not to fight with your anxiety

-You only worry about the things you care about most, so recognizing that your anxiety is trying to protect you can help you deal with it more constructively.
+You only worry about the things you care about most, so recognizing your anxiety is trying to protect you can help you deal with it more constructively.

-Of course, you care deeply about the safety of your relationship and your future happiness.
-You also care about making sure that the mistakes of the past are not repeated.
-But that doesn’t mean your anxiety is there to hurt you, or that something is wrong with you if you feel it.
+Of course, you care deeply about the safety of your relationship and future happiness.
+You also care about making sure the mistakes of the past are not repeated.
+But that doesn’t mean your anxiety is there to hurt you, or something is wrong with you if you feel it.

 Work to shed your anxiety about your anxiety, since resisting anxiety tends to escalate it.
 This will allow you to look at your anxiety about the past head-on.
-By naming it, you will gain more control over it, and be able to better discern what it is trying to tell you.
+By naming it, you gain more control over it and can better discern what it is trying to tell you.
+This will also help put you in the mindset of working with your anxiety rather than against it.

-2. Know your buttons and ghosts from the past.
+2. Know your buttons and ghosts from the past

 Thanks to your well-tuned brain anatomy, you're set up to vividly remember and feel danger when you encounter situations similar to others that could be dangerous.

 Sensitive by design, “buttons” are your strongly lodged mental associations to painful situations of the past that often drive strong, and sometimes confusing, emotional reactions to present situations.
 Buttons can be surprisingly accurate, but can also misfire.
+Understanding your sensitive areas can help you better assess what is a ghost flaring up or a fictional worry, and what might be a rational concern worthy of investigation.

-3. Learn how to detangle imaginary ghosts of the past from real threats.
+3. Learn how to detangle imaginary ghosts of the past from real threats

 One of the most important questions to ask when anxiety flares up is whether your anxiety is based on a probability or simply a possibility.
 Just this questioning alone creates a greater sense of control and a powerful reduction in anxiety.

-Ask yourself what anxiety about the past is wholly unlikely to happen in your current situation, and what are the ones that could happen.
+Ask yourself what anxiety about the past is wholly unlikely to happen in your current situation, and what are the ones that could happen?
+If you aren’t sure, ask yourself, "Where is the evidence such a thing will happen?"
+If there is evidence to support your relationship anxieties, it's critical to pay attention.

 But if there's truly no evidence to support your anxiety, it is safe to determine anxiety as unfounded, and irrational.
 Irrational anxiety doesn’t mean such a situation isn’t possible, it just means it isn’t probable.